splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-connect.rst

   * Name your integration.

   * Project.
-Add your projects' IDs and select :guilabel:`Import service account keys` to add a new project.
+Select :guilabel:`Import service account keys` to add a new project.
+Your project's ID is automatically extracted from the imported file.
 Follow the prompts to authenticate it.
 For more details, see :ref:`gcp-prereqs-authenticate`.

   * Select your access token.